Mauritius Cyclone

 Navigating Cyclones in Mauritius: Your FAQs Answered

-Mauritius has a well-structured cyclone warning system with four levels reflecting the severity of the storm.
+Mauritius has a well-structured cyclone warning system with four levels reflecting the storm’s severity.
 The government disseminates information via television, radio, and a free helpline (96), while individuals are advised to protect their homes, stockpile emergency supplies, and find safe shelter.

 How do I keep up with cyclone updates?